jorgechen/git-good/README.md

 * Use `0.x.x` versions for rapid development before incrementing to a major release
   * If we are writing v2, then keep semver to `0.1.x` until we are ready to increment to `2.0.0`
 * In Node, the version is kept inside `package.json` in the `"version": "x.x.x"` attribute

+## GitLab

+Most of our conventions apply to GitLab due to its similarity to GitHub.
+Note that Pull Requests in GitHub are called Merge Requests in GitLab.